Alienated (TV series)

 Alienated is a Canadian science fiction television series.
 It was set and filmed in Victoria, British Columbia.
-The series premiered 8 July 2003 on Space and lasted for two seasons.
+The series premiered July 8, 2003 on Space and lasted for two seasons.

 Mill Creek Entertainment released the complete series on DVD.

 Synopsis

 The plot centers around the Blundells, a typical suburban family living in Victoria who undergo strange (often sexual) changes after being abducted by space aliens (who remain unseen throughout the series).

 Characters

-It first aired in July 2003 and stars:
+The show first aired in July 2003 and stars: